Since April 2017, the government made changes around how apprenticeships are funded and delivered.

 Apprenticeship funding bands

-Each framework is placed against an apprenticeship funding band; for example, an intermediate business admin qualification will cost a maximum of £2,000, and a degree-level school business manager qualification will cost a maximum of £27,000.
+Each framework and standard is placed against an apprenticeship funding band; for example, an intermediate business admin qualification will cost a maximum of £2,000, and a degree-level school business manager qualification will cost a maximum of £27,000.
+Find out more on the GOV.UK website.

 How apprenticeship training is paid for